 For healthcare providers, patients, and other end-users, it translates into less time spent on paperwork, fewer errors, and more focus on delivering or receiving care.

 Built natively on the Aidbox FHIR server, Aidbox Forms seamlessly integrates with other FHIR servers for data and form storage, as well as external terminology services.
-The integration with FHIR servers and terminology services supports the broader goal of the SDC spec: to create a unified, standards-based approach to data capture.
+The integration with FHIR servers and terminology services supports the broader goal of the FHIR SDC spec: to create a unified, standards-based approach to data capture.

 Watch Aidbox Forms on YouTube for step-by-step guides and walk-throughs of the latest features